JosefMoosholzer/JosefMoosholzer.github.io/_projects/2022-10-22-indeed-scraper.md

 ---
 title: 'Scraping & Analyzing Job Postings'
-subtitle: 'with Python: Selenium and BeautifulSoup'
+subtitle: 'with Python: Pandas, Seaborn, Selenium, and BeautifulSoup, '
 date: 2022-10-01 00:00:00
 description: I queried Indeed.com for jobs with the keywords Data Analyst & Scientist, and Business Analyst & Intelligence to get a sense of the most demanded skills for these positions, and identifying employees with growing data teams.
 featured_image: '/images/IndeedScraper/indeed-scraping.png'